-You can currently find the Nike Premier over at WeGotSoccer for $89.99.
+You can currently find the altest line-up of Nike Premier at soccer.com.

 There have been two important questions to date that fans desperately want to see addressed and now that we have a pair in hand, we can give you our take on both.
 As follows.